imagej/imagej.github.io/pages/Updater.md

 description: test description
 ---

+{% include component-stats content=':net.imagej:imagej-updater' %}The
-The purpose of the ImageJ Updater is to keep you up-to-date with all components of ImageJ (or Fiji), i.e. the macros, scripts, plugins and the core components (libraries) needed by the plugins.
+purpose of the ImageJ Updater is to keep you up-to-date with all components of ImageJ (or Fiji), i.e. the macros, scripts, plugins and the core components (libraries) needed by the plugins.